-Having been instructed to advise them on their contract with their IT supplier, we started the process by considering which key issues needed to be resolved before the contract discussions began in earnest and which would ultimately help to ensure the successful implementation of the system.
+Having been instructed to advise them on their commercial contracts with their IT supplier, we started the process by considering which key issues needed to be resolved before the contract discussions began in earnest and which would ultimately help to ensure the successful implementation of the system.
 From many years’ experience of carrying out contract negotiations, we are only too aware how insufficient preparation can negatively impact the process and, sometimes the final outcome.

 Transformation and integration assistance.

 The transition from the old system to the new one is a major undertaking and often overlooked in the desire to crack on with the project.
 With your IT supplier’s help, you should consider how to introduce the new system into the business with minimal disruption.
 Transferring customer data (if relevant) is a good example of a particularly sensitive issue which must be handled carefully under Data Protection legislation.
 An implementation or transformation project plan, with timescales and milestones, is a convenient way to track progress.

 Both you and your supplier should agree a comprehensive project plan at the outset with timescales for each stage.
 This considerably improves your chances of hitting the ‘go live’ date.
 Even if all the details cannot be included at the beginning of the project, an outline plan will suffice with a commitment to review and update at regular intervals.

 Remedies for missing the milestones dates in the project plan should be included in the contract.
 Although bringing a claim for damages is rarely practical, including liquidated damages is advisable.
 This enables you to require the supplier to pay the specified amount or to deduct it from the next invoice payable.
 Likewise, if the system does not ‘go live’ by the long stop date you should be able to terminate the contract and be refunded any charges paid.